-Ken has served as Lay Leader in his church and on the School Board of Grace Children’s Learning Center.
+Ken serves on several committees for the city.
+He chairs the Personnel Committee, and he has worked to optimize and modernize the citizen volunteer application process.
+Ken serves on the Finance Committee, and has been a member of planning committees with the Schools, Family Services, Solid Waste, Historic Resources, and on committees for the Council of Regional Governments.
+In the community, Ken has served as Lay Leader in his church, Grace United Methodist, and he still serves on the School Board of Grace Children’s Learning Center.
 He worked on boards for Oberon Theater Ensemble, Gray Ghost Theatre, Footsteps in Time, the Hylton Performing Arts Center Development and Education committees, as well as Advisory Boards for Aldie Church, Save Meadowbrook, Piedmont Film Festival, Washington West Film Festival, and the Lisbon Institute of Biological Studies Center for Communicating Science.
 He has been involved in support for CASA, SAVAS, ACTS, JustFaith, the Center for the Arts, and other regional organizations.
-He is a long-time member of the Greater Manassas Christmas Parade Committee, and he has worked creatively with NOVA-Manassas Symphony, Prince William Little Theater, Chainbridge Chamber Orchestra, Manassas Chorale, and other groups.
-As a professional actor, Ken has been a union member for 25 years.
+He is a long-time member of the Greater Manassas Christmas Parade Committee, Ken and his wife, Molly, have announced the parade for over a decade, and he has worked creatively with NOVA-Manassas Symphony, Prince William Little Theater, Chainbridge Chamber Orchestra, Manassas Chorale, and other groups.
+As a professional actor, Ken has been a union member for 30 years.

-Ken brings vision and leadership to his community.
+Ken brings vision and leadership to the Manassas community.
 Ken is committed to supporting appropriate development and fiscal responsibility.
-He is passionate about the arts and education and will support superior schools.
-Ken believes we can improve conditions in the city, improve the quality of life, and do that with transparency and respect for all people.
-Ken will keep values and people foremost in his priorities and above any ideology.
+His bi-partisan work to fund the Capital Investment Plan and increase the city’s economic reserves has been cited has basis for Manassas receiving a AAA Bond Rating.
+Ken is passionate about the arts and education and will continue to support our city staff, with a special focus on the vital public safety officers in our police force, as well as fire and rescue,economic development, and superior schools.
+Ken has worked to improve services in the city, improve the quality of life, and do that with transparency and respect for all people.
+Ken will continue to keep values and people foremost in his priorities and above any ideology.

 Letter From Ken

 My name is Ken Elston.
 I am the Director of the School of Theater at George Mason University in Fairfax.
-And, it is my hope that we might get to know each other more deeply quite soon.
-With your support, I am resolved to run for Manassas City Council.
+I am asking for your support, as I run for re-election to the Manassas City Council.

-Our City Council should focus on growing an economic base, by attracting new business, and on serving each and every citizen, through consensus and vision building.
-Community is a value, and decisions regarding plans for growth, improvement, and quality of life in our city should be built on the solid foundation of holding community as a priority.
-Representative voices on the Council need to join in meaningful discussions, and open minds need to be applied to sincere planning.
-If given the opportunity, I will be both as clear of voice and mind as I can be, so that the judgments of the City Council are informed more by thoughtful consideration of the people being served than by any ideology.
+While serving on your City Council, I have focused on growing an economic base by helping to build services and resources that attract and keep businesses.
+I work hard at serving each and every citizen, through consensus and vision building, because community is a value.
+My decisions regarding plans for growth, improvement, and quality of life in our city have been built on the solid foundation of holding community as a priority.
+On the Council I have joined, even lead, meaningful discussions with an open mind and sincere planning.
+I been the clear of voice and mind I promised to be, so that the judgments of the City Council remain informed by thoughtful consideration of the people being served, rather than by any ideology.

 Ken D. Elston